Kamisala/TCP_migration_advanced/README.md

 Stage 4: TCP Data Transmission.
 The Gateway needs to constantly modify the destination/source IP address, destination/source port number, and ACK/sequence number of packets in the same form as before to maintain TCP migration from FlowS1 to FlowS2.

+## Contributing
+This project provides an idea to migrate TCP at any time.
+Great for stateless protocols.
+According to this idea, you can even migrate TCP back to the original host after TCP migration.

 ## Setup
 1. Running: python3 mn.py in terminal of Virtual Machine, and open the terminal of Server1, Gateway, Client